-APPENDIX J Disqualification declaration for staff / unsupervised vo DRINGHOUSES PRIMARY SCHOOL olunteers Name: Position: Orders and other restrictions Have any orders or other determinations related to childcare been made in respe ect of you?
-Yes / No

-Have any orders or other determinations been made which prevent you from being registered in relation to childcare, children's homes or fostering?
+APPENDIX J Disqualification declaration for staff / unsupervised volunteers DRINGHOUSES PRIMARY SCHOOL Name: Position: Orders and other restrictions Have any orders or other determinations related to childcare been made in respect of you?
+Yes / No Have any orders or other determinations related to childcare been made in respect of a child in your care?
+Yes / No Have any orders or other determinations been made which prevent you from being registered in relation to childcare, children's homes or fostering?
 Yes / No Are there any other relevant orders, restrictions or prohibitions in respect of you as set out in Schedule 1 of the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018?
 Yes / No Are you barred from working with children by the DBS?
 Yes / No Are you prohibited from teaching?
-Yes / No Specified and statutory offences Yes / No Have you ever been cautioned, reprimanded, given a warning for or convicted of: Yes / No Any offence against or involving a child?
+Yes / No Specified and statutory offences Have you ever been cautioned, reprimanded, given a warning for or convicted of: Any offence against or involving a child?
+Yes / No Any violent or sexual offence against an adult?
 Yes / No Any offence under The Sexual Offences Act 2003?
 Yes / No Any other relevant offence?
-Yes / No of the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018?Yes / NoAre you barred from working with children by the DBS?Yes / NoAre you prohibited from teaching?Yes / NoSpecified and statutory offencesYes / NoHave you ever been cautioned, reprimanded, given a warning for or convicted of:Yes / No• Any offence against or involving a child?Yes / No• Any violent or sexual offence against an adult?Yes / No• Any offence under The Sexual Offences Act 2003?Yes / No• Any other relevant offence?Yes / No Are you barred from working with children by the DBS?
-Yes / No Are you prohibited from teaching?
-Yes / No Specified and statutory offences Yes / No Have you ever been cautioned, reprimanded, given a warning for or convicted of: • Any offence against or involving a child? • Any violent or sexual offence against an adult?
-Yes / No • Any offence under The Sexual Offences Act 2003?
-Yes / No • Any other relevant offence?
-Yes / No Yes / No Specified and statutory offences Have you ever been cautioned, reprimanded, given a warning for or convicted of: • Any offence against or involving a child? • Any violent or sexual offence against an adult? • Any offence under The Sexual Offences Act 2003? • Any other relevant offence?
-Have you ever been cautioned, reprimanded, given a warning for or convicted of: • • Any offence against or involving a child?
-Yes / No • Any violent or sexual offence against an adult?
-Yes / No • Any offence under The Sexual Offences Act 2003?
-Yes / No • Any other relevant offence?
-Yes / No Any offence against or involving a child?
-Any violent or sexual offence against an adult?
-Any offence under The Sexual Offences Act 2003?
-Any other relevant offence?
-Yes / No Any violent or sexual offence against an adult?
-Any offence under The Sexual Offences Act 2003?
-Any other relevant offence?
-Yes / No Any offence under The Sexual Offences Act 2003?
-Any other relevant offence?
-Yes / No Yes / No Any other relevant offence?
-Yes / No 103/110 Have you ever been cautioned, reprimanded for or convicted of a similar offence in another country?
+Yes / No Have you ever been cautioned, reprimanded for or convicted of a similar offence in another country?
 Yes / No Provision of information If you have answered yes to any of the questions above, provide details below.
 You may provide this information separately, but you must do so without delay.
 Details of the order restriction, conviction or caution: The date(s) of the above: The relevant court(s) or body/bodies): You should also provide a copy of the relevant order, caution, conviction, etc. In relation to cautions/convictions, a DBS Certificate may be provided.
 Please return this form in a sealed envelope to the school business manager Declaration In signing this form, I confirm that the information provided is true to the best of my knowledge and that: I understand my responsibilities to safeguard children.
 I understand that I must notify my headteacher immediately of anything that affects my suitability to work within the school.
 This includes any cautions, warnings, convictions, orders or other determinations made in respect of me that would render me disqualified from working with children.
 Signed: Print name: Date: